ropensci/DataSpaceR/README.md

 `DataSpaceR` is an R interface to [the CAVD DataSpace](https://dataspace.cavd.org), a data sharing and discovery tool that facilitates exploration of HIV immunological data from pre-clinical and clinical HIV vaccine studies.

+The package is intended for use by immunologists, bioinformaticians, and statisticians in HIV vaccine research, or anyone interested in the analysis of HIV immunological data across assays, studies, and time.

-This package simplifies access to the database by taking advantage of the standardization of the database to hide all the [Rlabkey](https://cran.r-project.org/web/packages/Rlabkey/index.html) specific code away from the user, and it allows the users to access the study-specific datasets via an object-oriented paradigm.
+This package simplifies access to the database by taking advantage of the standardization of the database to hide all the [Rlabkey](https://cran.r-project.org/web/packages/Rlabkey/index.html) specific code away from the user, and it allows the users to access the study-specific datasets via [an object-oriented paradigm](https://cran.r-project.org/web/packages/R6/readme/README.html).

 Installation
 ------------